Down Syndrome Families Divided Over Abortion Ban

 Some physicians and groups, including the American Congress of Obstetricians and Gynecologists, have raised concerns that such legislation could limit important conversations between doctors and pregnant women.

 Catherine Romanos, a family practice physician based in Columbus who performs abortions across Ohio, opposes the bill.
-She says she's talked with women facing a Down syndrome diagnosis, and they a lot of questions.
+She says she's talked with women facing a Down syndrome diagnosis, and they have a lot of questions.

 "They need information; they need their options," Romanos says.
 "And then they need their healthcare professionals to be able to support any decision that they make."